alejotriana1/LAB4_Industrial_robotic/README.md

 MoveJ p1, vmax, z30, tool2;

 Where:
-P1: point to which the TCP of the tool should be directed.
+- p1: point to which the TCP of the tool should be directed.
-Vmax: velocity.
+- vmax: velocity.
-Z30: zone or approach data.
+- z30: zone or approach data.
-Tool 2: tool that will execute the action.
+- tool 2: tool that will execute the action.

 MOVL: